fuzzsgrill/fuzzsgrill.com/content/blog/stream_deck.md

 # Websites
 ![Websites](/images/stream_deck/websites.png)
 Lastly we have quick buttons that take me to websites.
-The El Gato Market place, messages, ETC, Fuzzsgrill.com, Stardew Valley Wiki, a background removal tool, a tile creator, email and YouTube.
+The El Gato Market place, messages, ETC, Fuzzsgrill.com, Stardew Valley Wiki, a background removal tool, a tile creator for the Stream Deck, email and YouTube.

 There are so many tools and apps that are created for  this thing.
 I am using a lot of tools from a developer called Bar Raider, who has done some really cool work.
 They created the windows tools, Spotify tools, and a lot more.
 This thing gives you a ton of flexibility for workloads.
 It is super useful when doing blog things (which I will talk about in a later post).